elmar-hinz/home-assistant.tutorial-1.hello-world-card-in-a-hacs-repository/README.md

 This tutorial is based upon a fully runnable hello world example displaying the minimal requirements and the integration of both of them.
 Please understand minimal as a reasonable minimum to get started, not as the absolute minimum.
+You find the runnable files, that are subject of this tutorial, in the same directory as this README.
+Please open them alongside.

 ## Use this repository as a templalte to create your own instance